Shell scripting

 Shell scripting is a powerful way to assist in automation of repeating tasks.
 While fairly easy to learn, the shell scripting language has a lot of caveats.
 In this area we collect tips and tricks to help you creating better shell scripts.

-How to check if a directory or file exists within shell script?
+How to check if a directory or file exists within a shell script?
+This can be achieved by using an operator of the test command.

 How to prompt users in your shell script, like asking answer Yes or No?
 In this article we look at options to achieve this.